itsmehere/CS50AI/Week2_Uncertainty/heredity/README.md

 Ultimately, we’re looking to calculate these probabilities based on some evidence: given that we know certain people do or do not exhibit the trait, we’d like to determine these probabilities.
 We can calculate a conditional probability by summing up all of the joint probabilities that satisfy the evidence, and then normalize those probabilities so that they each sum to 1.

+## Solution Explanation:

+Rather than explain some parts of the solution using comments, I chose to do it here so it's more clear.

+**`parentProbability()`**
+This function determins the probability of a parent giving 1 copy of the gene.
+Let's consider the case where `parent` is in `two_genes`, then 'one_gene', and finally 0.
+- **2:** The probability of the parent giving a copy of the sick gene if they have 2 is 100%.
+But this is without accounting for mutation.
+There is a small chance, represented by `PROBS["mutation"]` that the gene **will** mutate into no longer being a target gene(won't be sick anymore).
+Conversely, if we want to know the probability of the child receiving the **sick** gene, it can be represented as `1 - PROBS["mutation"]`.
+- **1:** The probability of the parent giving a copy of the sick gene if they have 1 is 50%.
+Once again, this is without accounting for mutation.
+This is a little more complicated because the single gene could be either sick or not sick.
+Given the 1 gene, the child could get the 1 copy of the gene that's mutated with probability `0.5 * PROBS["mutation"]`.
+Also, the child could get 1 copy of the gene that's not mutated with probability `0.5 * (1 - PROBS["mutation"])`.
+If we add these together, it will represent the probability of the child getting one copy of the gene from a parent with 1 copy.
+Well...hold on a second...that just simplifies to `0.5`!
+- **0:** The probability of the parent giving a copy of the sick gene if they have 0 is 0% without mutation.
+This one is simple because the only way the parent can give 1 copy of the gene is if a mutation occurs; with probability of `PROBS["mutation"]`.

+**Line 162: `geneProb = (p1Prob * (1 - p2Prob) + p2Prob * (1 - p1Prob))`**
+There are two ways a child can get 1 copy of the gene.
+Either they get the gene from their mother and not their father, or they get the gene from their father and not their mother.
+Let's say their mother has 0 copies of the gene, so the child will get the gene from his mother with probability `0.01` (this is `PROBS["mutation"])`, since the only way to get the gene from their mother is if it mutated; conversely, they will not get the gene from their mother with probability `0.99`.
+Let's say their father has 2 copies of the gene, so they will get the gene from their father with probability `0.99` (this is `1 - PROBS["mutation"]`), but will get the gene from their mother with probability `0.01` (the chance of a mutation).
+Both of these cases can be added together to get `0.99 * 0.99 + 0.01 * 0.01 = 0.9802`, the probability that they have 1 copy of the gene.

+TLDR:
+- First1 `0.99`: represents probability of getting gene from father(given he has 2 copies)
+- Second1 `0.99`: represents probability of not getting gene from mother(given she has 0 copies)
+Multiply First1 and Second1 to get first case joint probability - we'll call this value `jprob1`.
+- First2 `0.01`: represents probability of getting gene from mother(given she has 0 copies)
+- Second2 `0.01`: represents probability of not getting gene from father(given he has 2 copies)
+Multiply First2 and Second2 to get second case joint probability - we'll call this value `jprob2`.

+Add `jprob1` to `jprob2` to get the final probability of the child receiving 1 copy.

 ## Usage:

 Needs command line argument of `.csv` file in `/data`